ERPs are built for the people running the supply chain. Not the people on the receiving end.

 An ERP subscription might run you $500 to $2,000 per month depending on your operation.
 But that's just the software.
 The real cost is the labor.
 Someone on your team is spending 10 to 15 hours per week managing consignment — pulling data, running calculations, cutting checks, answering emails, chasing credits.
 At $25 to $35 per hour, that's $13,000 to $27,000 per year in labor alone.
 And that person isn't recovering credits, isn't generating compliant checks, and isn't sending five-page settlement reports that prevent vendor disputes.

-ShelfSpace's managed service fee pays for itself in credits recovered during the first month.
-The labor savings are on top of that.
-The eliminated overpayments are on top of that.
+ShelfSpace is usage-based and priced during the free evaluation to be net-positive against the dollars we find — credits recovered, overpayments caught, labor freed.
+If the math doesn't clear, we don't take you on.
 The vendor relationship improvements from consistent, accurate, documented settlements — that's harder to quantify, but every operator knows the value of a vendor who trusts your numbers.

 Who should use what